 The Children's Internet Protection Act (CIPA) is a federal law enacted by Congress in December 2000 to address concerns about access to offensive content over the internet on school and library computers.
 CIPA imposes certain types of requirements on any school or library that receives funding support for internet access or internal connections from the E-rate program.
 Filtering and CIPA compliance are not equivalent.
-Becoming CIPA compliant is a multi-step procedure that involves creating written policies, having open meetings for public input, technology planning and applying a technology protection measure.
-CIPA requires filtering on all of a library's computers with internet access, this includes making filtering technology available on staff computers.
-See: Filtering, E-Rate Discounts
+Becoming CIPA compliant is a multi-step procedure that involves creating written policies, having open meetings for public input, technology planning and applying a technology protection measure (available to both public and staff computers).
+See: Filtering, E-Rate Discounts CIRCULATION:

-CIRCULATION:

 This is the total annual circulation of all library materials of all types, including renewals, charged out for use outside of the library.
 This includes Interlibrary Loan Transactions where the library directly checks out the material to a patron, it does not include items checked out to another library.
-See: Adult Circulation, Children's Circulation, Branch Circulation, Interlibrary Loan Items Borrowed per 1000 Circulation, Investment per Reader, Turnover Rate

-CITY MAINTAINS BUILDING:

-This is a situation wherein a municipality is responsible for the maintenance of the library building and, therefore, no costs associated with building maintenance are included in the library's regular budget report.
-See: City Maintenance Amount

-CITY MAINTENANCE AMOUNT:
+See: Adult Circulation, Children's Circulation, Electronic Materials Circulation, Branch Circulation, Interlibrary Loan Items Borrowed per 1000 Circulation, Investment per Reader, Turnover Rate CITY MAINTAINS BUILDING: This is a situation wherein a municipality is responsible for the maintenance of the library building and, therefore, no costs associated with building maintenance are included in the library's regular budget report.
+See: City Maintenance Amount CITY MAINTENANCE AMOUNT:

 This is the amount that the city provides in addition to the library's budget.
 These are city funds which are NOT included in the library's budget.
-See: City Maintains Building

-COLLABORATIVE SUMMER LIBRARY PROGRAM (CSLP):

-The Washington State Library has joined a national consortium to provide children with summer reading program materials through their public libraries.
-The Collaborative Summer Library Program (CSLP) is a grassroots consortium of states working together to bring reading programs to communities at the lowest cost possible for public libraries.
-See: Library Programs, Summer Reading Program

-COLLECTION:

-This is the count of materials the library has acquired as part of the collection, whether purchased, leased, licensed, or donated as gifts.
-See: Print Materials, Electronic Books (E-Books), Audio Materials, Video Materials.
-Other Materials

-COLLECTION DEVELOPMENT COORDINATOR:

-Responsible for the planning, coordination and control of acquisitions, by gift or purchase of all library materials, and the processing of the acquisitions.

-COLLECTION EXPENDITURES:

-These are the funds spent on acquiring print, electronic, and other format materials considered part of the collection, whether purchased, leased, or licensed.
+See: City Maintains Building COLLECTION: This is the count of items that have been purchased, leased or licensed by the library, a consortium, the state library, a donor or other person or entity.
+Included items must only be accessible with a valid library card or at a physical library location; inclusion in the catalog is not required.
+Items freely available without monetary exchange are not included.
+The count does not include items that are permanently retained by the patron; only counted are items that have a set circulation period where it is available for patron use.
+See: Print Materials, E-Books, Audio Materials, Video Materials, Other Materials COLLECTION DEVELOPMENT COORDINATOR: Responsible for the planning, coordination and control of acquisitions, by gift or purchase of all library materials, and the processing of the acquisitions.
+COLLECTION EXPENDITURES: These are the funds spent on acquiring print, microform, electronic, and other format materials considered part of the collection, whether purchased, leased, or licensed.
 This does not include charges or fees for interlibrary loans and costs associated with document delivery.
-See: Operating Expenditures, Electronic Materials Expenditures, Other Materials Expenditures, Print Material Expenditures

-COMPUTER INFORMATION PROFESSIONAL:
+See: Operating Expenditures, Electronic Materials Expenditures, Other Materials Expenditures, Print Material Expenditures COMPUTER INFORMATION PROFESSIONAL:

 Provides professional services involving the integration of information applications into the operation of the library and electronic access to information.
 This is the mid-range position between automated systems manager and computer technician.

-COMPUTER OPERATOR:

-Performs skilled technical work involving operation of the computer system and related peripheral devices.

-COMPUTERS:

-This includes all computers in use by either staff or the public regardless of their purpose.
-It includes both text-based and GUI (Graphical User Interface) machines, Windows, Linux, and Macintosh computers.
+COMPUTER OPERATOR: Performs skilled technical work involving operation of the computer system and related peripheral devices.
+COMPUTERS: This includes all computers in use by either staff or the public regardless of their purpose.
+It includes both textbased and GUI (Graphical User Interface) machines, Windows, Linux, and Macintosh computers.
 They are usually connected to a computer network.
-Uses include, but are not limited to: library catalog terminals, reference desk machines, circulation stations, word processors, internet terminals, etc. See: GUI Computers, Text-based Computers, Public Computers, Staff Computers
+Uses include, but are not limited to: library catalog terminals, reference desk machines, circulation stations, word processors, internet terminals, etc. See: GUI Computers, Text-based Computers, Public Computers, Staff Computers, Internet Computers CONTRACTING: